tiprankstipranks

 Deterioration in the Housing Sector, Commercial Real Estate, and Related Markets May Adversely Affect Business and Financial Results.

 Real estate lending is a major business activity for the Company.
 Real estate market conditions affect the value and marketability of real estate collateral, and they also affect the cash flows, liquidity, and net worth of many borrowers whose operations and finances depend on real estate market conditions.
 We have a geographic concentration of loans in our market areas.
 Adverse conditions in the Company's market areas could reduce growth rates, affect the ability of our customers to repay their loans and increase loan losses, and generally affect the Company's financial condition and results of operations.
 Potential increases in interest rates can lead to increased capitalization rates over time which could adversely affect commercial property appraisals and collateral value.
 Residential property values may be similarly adversely impacted.
-Pandemic impacts on the supply of and demand for commercial and residential properties have caused unusual valuation changes in many markets, which may not be sustained if market conditions normalize.
-As of December 31, 2023, commercial real estate loans comprised approximately 49% of our loan portfolio.
+As of December 31, 2024, commercial real estate loans comprised approximately 51% of our loan portfolio.
 Commercial real estate mortgage loans generally involve a greater degree of credit risk than residential real estate mortgage loans because they typically have larger balances and are more affected by adverse conditions in the economy.
-Because payments on loans secured by commercial real estate often depend upon the successful operation and management of the properties and the businesses which operate from within them, repayment of such loans may be affected by factors outside the borrower's control, such as adverse conditions in the real estate market or the economy or changes in government regulations or changes in the level of interest rates.
-In recent years, commercial real estate markets have been particularly impacted by the economic disruption resulting from the COVID-19 pandemic.
-The COVID-19 pandemic has also been a catalyst for the evolution of various remote work options which could impact the long-term performance of some types of office properties within our commercial real estate portfolio.
-Accordingly, the federal banking regulatory agencies have issued advisories on managing commercial real estate concentrations in a challenging economic environment.
+Because payments on loans secured by commercial real estate often depend upon the successful operation and management of the properties and the businesses which operate from within them, repayment of such loans may be affected by factors outside the borrower's control, such as adverse conditions in the real estate market or the economy, changes in government regulations and fiscal policy, or changes in the level of interest rates.
 Failures in our risk management policies, procedures and controls could adversely affect our ability to manage this portfolio going forward and could result in an increased rate of delinquencies in, and increased losses from, this portfolio, which, accordingly, could have a material adverse effect on our business, financial condition and results of operations.

 Sales & Marketing - Risk 1